Application of projection algorithms to differential equations: boundary value problems: Nonlinear boundary value problems

-We use a finite difference method to approximate the solution of the given boundary value problem.
+\end{enumerate} See, for example, \cite[Theorem 11.1]{BF16}.
+Because we seek to present the wide variety of behaviours exhibited by our algorithms, we will present both examples which do and do not satisfy these criteria. \end{remark} We use a finite difference method to approximate the solution of the given boundary value problem.
 This results in a system of nonlinear equations to which we apply our projection algorithm to compute an approximate numerical solution.

 To this end, consider a partition of the interval $[a,b]$ into $N$ equal subintervals using the set of points $x_i = a+ih$ for $i=0,1,\cdots,N+1$ with $x_{N+1} =b$ so that

 We introduce the centred-difference approximations,